Bureau of Prisons, Department of Justice.

 Unfunded Mandates Reform Act of 1995

 This regulation will not result in the expenditure by State, local and tribal governments, in the aggregate, or by the private sector, of $100,000,000 or more in any one year, and it will not significantly or uniquely affect small governments.
-Therefore, no actions were deemed necessary under the provisions of the Unfunded Mandates Reform Act of 1995.
+Therefore, no actions are necessary under the provisions of the Unfunded Mandates Reform Act of 1995.

 Congressional Review Act